 The type of material made available on Canvas may include legally obtained copies (preferably owned by the Library or College) of copyrighted works, works in the public domain, and the original works of an instructor.

-The creation and transmission of digital files of copyrighted works on Moodle is permissible when:
+The creation and transmission of digital files of copyrighted works on Canvas is permissible when:

 - Access is through Library or IT controlled equipment on a campus-restricted network.

 - Access is restricted to the enrolled students of a particular class.